In butchery, “frenching” is the process of removing all fat, meat, and connective tissue from the rib bones on a rack roast.

-stand it on end, and starting from the exposed rib end, cut between ribs with smooth, single strokes.
-If you don’t get through in one stroke, pick up your knife, place it back in the seam, and pull it again—do not saw back and forth.
-You’ll end up with jagged edges.
+To divide rack into smaller chops, stand it on end, starting from the exposed rib end, cut between ribs with a smooth, single stroke.
+If you don’t get through in one stroke, pick up your knife, place it back in the seam, and pull it again.
+Try to avoid sawing back and forth, which will create jagged edges.

 That’s it!
 It may seem intimidating at first but it just takes a little practice.